AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When a user is added as an owner of a child folder, then the user gets owner permission of its parent folder too and hence of the other children folders of the parent.
 Also, the user is not removed as owner of parent folder on attempting to remove it.
 (NPR-36801, CQ-4323737).

-* [!DNL Assets] generates an out of memory exception when you attempt to create subassets for compound assets, such as a PowerPoint presentation (NPR-36668).
+* [!DNL Assets] generates an out-of-memory exception when you attempt to create subassets for compound assets, such as a PowerPoint presentation (NPR-36668).

 * When users move an asset that is already used in a published sites page, then the sites page is published again even if the option to publish is not selected (NPR-36636, CQ-4323500).

 * When using the Apache Tika MIME type detection feature, the assets uploaded using the `AssetManager.createAsset` method leave a temporary file named `apache-tika-*.tmp` file in the temporary directory.
 This temporary file uses all the available free disk space (NPR-36545).

 * All DRM-protected assets are downloaded and user selection to download specific asset is not followed (CQ-4327422).
-* Cannot drag assets to `pathfield` in Touch UI (NPR-36849).
+* Cannot drag assets to `pathfield` on the user interface (NPR-36849).
-* Asset detail panel disappears when selecting an asset in the Column view (NPR-36667).
+* When you select an asset in the Column view, the asset details panel disappears (NPR-36667).

 ### [!DNL Dynamic Media] {#dynamic-media-65100}

 **Issues fixed**

-[!DNL Adobe Experience Manager] 6.5.10.0 [!DNL Assets] provides the following bug fixes in [!DNL Dynamic Media].
+[!DNL Adobe Experience Manager] 6.5.10.0 [!DNL Assets] provides the following bug fix in [!DNL Dynamic Media].

 * Uploaded videos to [!DNL Experience Manager] display `Process failed` after `dynamicmedia_scene7` runmode is enabled and sync is disabled (CQ-4327791).